-Year Ended June 30, 2023
+Year Ended June 30, 2024

+Reference Number

+Finding

-Reference Number Finding 2023-001 Finding Type - Significant deficiency Criteria - Cash reported in the general ledger should be reconciled to the bank balance on a monthly basis to ensure cash is stated in accordance with generally accepted accounting principles.
-Condition - Monthly bank reconciliations were not performed throughout the year; however, bank activity is reconciled daily.
-Context - During our audit, we noted that month-end cash account reconciliations were not completed for any month.
-While other internal controls over cash exist, a comprehensive reconciliation is not performed over all cash activity.
+2024-001 Finding Type - Significant deficiency

+Criteria - Cash reported in the general ledger should be reconciled to the bank balance on a monthly basis to ensure cash is stated in accordance with generally accepted accounting principles.

+Condition - Monthly bank activity was reconciled throughout the year; however, there are unreconciled items from previous years remaining and certain reconciling items that are not posted in the proper period due to timing.
+In addition, a secondary review of the bank reconciliations was not performed.

+Context - While other internal controls over cash exist, a comprehensive reconciliation is not performed over all cash activity.

 Cause - SERS' controls over reconciling cash accounts were incomplete.

-Effect - The lack of timely reconciliations increases the risk that errors can occur without being identified or resolved.
-Recommendation - We recommend that SERS ensure month-end cash reconciliations are prepared and reviewed timely each month to ensure there is no misappropriation of assets.
+Effect - The lack of timely and thorough reconciliations, including review of those reconciliations, increases the risk that errors can occur without being identified or resolved.

+Recommendation - We recommend that SERS ensure month-end cash reconciliations are prepared and reviewed, and all reconciling items should be identified timely each month to ensure there is no misappropriation of assets.

 Views of Responsible Officials and Corrective Action Plan - SERS agrees with this recommendation.
-Currently, the subsidiary system is creating cash transactions for the general ledger import on a lag in such a way that a standard bank reconciliation has been challenging to complete timely.
-SERS has been relying on compensating controls to prevent fraud.
+Currently, the subsidiary system is creating cash transactions for the general ledger import on a lag in such a way that completion of a timely standard bank reconciliation has been challenging.
+SERS has implemented a monthly process to reconcile cash and identified reconciling items for each month in the fiscal year.
+SERS continues to identify reconciling items from previous years.
 A project has been approved to change when the subsidiary system creates cash transactions for importing into the general ledger.
-This will help SERS complete the bank reconciliations timely.
+This was implemented subsequent to year end.
+This will help SERS complete the bank reconciliations timely and more accurately.

+3434 Granite Circle Toledo, OH 43617 Tel: 419.843.6000 Fax: 419.843.6099 plantemoran.com

-We have audited the financial statements of School Employees Retirement System of Ohio (SERS) as of and for the year ended June 30, 2023 and have issued our report thereon dated December 5, 2023.
+We have audited the financial statements of School Employees Retirement System of Ohio (SERS) as of and for the year ended June 30, 2024 and have issued our report thereon dated December 9, 2024.
 Professional standards require that we provide you with the following information related to our audit.